 -The Finnish Cultural and Academic Institutes announced an open call for art projects called “together alone”.
 The Institutes were seeking artistic proposals related to the following themes: state of emergency, radical change, resilience, artistic practice in the future, alone together.
 The application was open to all Finnish and Finland-based professional artists who lost work opportunities due to the corona epidemic.
 The total grant of an individual project was between 1500–5000€.
 Deadlines were: 30 March 2020, 20 April 2020 & 4 May 2020.
 More information here.

 Support from national radio and other media

-The main Finnish monthly music magazine Soundi published their curated indie playlists online.
+The main Finnish monthly music magazine Soundi published curated indie playlists online.

 Social media and other campaign to promote music during the crisis

 Business and other expected losses

--In 2020, it was felt that the biggest impact of coronavirus on the independent sector had been so far the cancellations of live tours and concerts and even clubs.
-This would affect in the short term mostly the artists & their crews, promoters, agents, managers as well as the venues and clubs, but could cause huge ramifications also to the labels as in many places concerts are the most profitable distribution platform for physical CDs and vinyls.
-The export of music would suffer but was still too early to have relevant data on how much money had been lost.
+-In 2020, it was felt that the biggest impact of coronavirus on the independent sector had been the cancellations of live tours and concerts and even clubs.
+This affected in the short term mostly the artists & their crews, promoters, agents, managers as well as the venues and clubs, but could cause huge ramifications also to the labels as in many places concerts are the most profitable distribution platform for physical CDs and vinyls.
+The export of music suffered but at the time it was still too early to have relevant data on how much money had been lost.

-Autumn 2020 became really crowded for the live events as many major tours had been postponed until Autumn (or early 2021), so there was a danger of saturation of the market.
-And smaller indie artists would suffer.
+Autumn 2020 became really crowded for the live events as many major tours had been postponed until Autumn (or early 2021), so the market was saturated.
+And smaller indie artists suffered.